E19

 - Bleed air: Use any built-in air vents or bleed screws near the pump to release trapped air.

-- Check wiring: With power off, verify the pump harness is connected securely to the control board or pump relay.
+- Check wiring: With power off, verify the pump harness is securely connected to the control board or pump relay.

 Advertisements